MassProspecting/docs/user/3-registering-your-profiles.md

 Unlike native integrations; profile integrations are **open source**, and any **software developer** can create new profile integrations using our [MassProspecting SDK](https://github.com/massprospecting/mass-sdk) and [MassProspecting API](https://github.com/massprospecting/mass-client).

-There are 4 types of profiles integrations:
+There are 4 types of profile integrations:

 1. **basic** access,
 2. **API** access,